Michigan State University

 B. Scope

 A variety of formats will be collected, in order to provide representative examples of all types of artists' books.
 Students and faculty would benefit from a wide variety, and the collection will be more typical of other artists' books collections if a number of formats are acquired.
 At this time, virtual artists' books will not be included in the collection, but requests for this type of book will be taken into consideration.
 Because of availability, an emphasis will be placed on regional and national artists rather than international.
 Foreign language books will not be actively collected but may be included.
-There is no restriction on dates of publication for artists' books, although retrospective collecting may be constrained by budget limitations.
+There is no restriction on dates of publication for artists' books, although retrospective collecting may be constrained by budget and storage limitations.

 C. Acquisition